My kid prefers NES Classic to Switch

 The Switch has some winning ideas right now, and a few fantastic games.
 Besides Zelda: Breath of the Wild -- which I think my son is too young to get into at eight -- many other games turned out to be great for multiplayer.
 We had a little fun with Bomberman R, but he got bored with the 2-player mode after a while.
 We danced and got silly with Just Dance.

 Fast RMX is a fantastic F-Zero-alike, and might be one of my favorites on the system for a quick play.
-My 4 and 8-year old even had fun playing that together (my little one mainly held the controller and watched).
+My four and eight year old even had fun playing that together.
+My little one mainly held the controller and watched.

 Classic games on Switch would seal the deal

-My weekend experiences with both consoles indicated that my son thought the Classic was just more fun.
-He might change his mind once more Switch games appear.
+My weekend experiences with both consoles indicated that my son just found the Classic more fun, though he might change his mind once more Switch games appear.
 And more retro Virtual Console games, in particular.
 I asked him if he'd like the Switch more once it gets NES games, too.
 He said yes, but he still likes the proposition of the all-in-one NES Classic.
 Playing the Switch and all it had to offer didn't change his mind.

 It's also my current recommendation for families: the Switch is fascinating, and clever, and possibly the doorway to tons of great games.
-It's a really good "return-to-Nintendo" system for adults, because it's a two-for-one handheld/console.
+It's a really good "return-to-Nintendo" system for adults, because it's a two-for-one console.
 But for families, and kids, you can get plenty of bang for the buck with an NES Classic if you can find one.
-(Just get some wireless controllers, they're a must.)
+But make sure you get some wireless controllers, they're a must.

 It's simpler.
 It's less hassle than the slide-out, set-up, slightly awkward nature of playing Switch games, where I usually end up detaching the Joy-Cons from the Switch docked up on the fireplace mantle.
 And, yeah, right now it has more games.
 Maybe more recognizable games, or simple set-up-and-play quick-fix games.